“In every walk with nature one receives far more than he seeks.” ~ John Muir

 Lake of the Angels isn’t big, taking around 10 minutes to circumnavigate, but what it lacks in size it makes up for in stunning beauty.
 Home to mountain goats, marmots, and stunning views of Mount Skokomish and Mount Stone reflecting off the clear water, the area around Lake of the Angels gets more breathtaking with each trip, and each new view to discover.
 As your hiking stamina and familiarity with the trail increases, take some time and do what I do, explore the area.

-Preorder the new Olympic National Park Guidebook by Author Doug Scott.
-At 300+ pages, with over 70 detailed trail descriptions, hundreds of images of locations, descriptions to lodges, campgrounds and dining, as well as a city guide around the Olympic Peninsula, this guidebook will lead you on the greatest adventure Olympic National Park has to offer.
+Order the new Olympic National Park Guidebook by Author Doug Scott.
+At 400+ pages, with over 70 detailed trail descriptions, hundreds of images of locations, descriptions to lodges, campgrounds and dining, as well as a city guide around the Olympic Peninsula, this guidebook will lead you on the greatest adventure Olympic National Park has to offer.

-The book is scheduled to be released as both an e-book and paperback on 5-15-15.
-The e-book will be in full color, while the paperback is currently slated to be released in black and white to keep printing costs down.
+The e-book is available in full color, while the paperback is currently released in black and white to keep printing costs down.
 If you love Olympic National Park, or interested in exploring the nearly one million acres of wilderness, this guidebook will become a favorite.